California towns evacuated as monster storm expected to bring foot of rain - NewsBreak

 "Significant" impacts to travel and infrastructure, including possible power outages, road closures, downed trees and snow load, can also be expected, the NWS said.
 Residents and visitors across the affected region have been advised to check their local forecast, never drive across flooded roadways and have both an emergency kit and evacuation plan in place.

-As of noon local time on Monday, roughly 81,000 Bay Area customers and 34,000 Sacramento area customers were without power in California, according to data collected by the website PowerOutage.us.
+As of 4:30 p.m. local time on Monday, roughly 72,000 San Francisco Bay Area customers and 22,000 Sacramento area customers were without power in California, according to data collected by the website PowerOutage.us .
 Officials warned residents that more outages are possible throughout the night.

 California Gov. Gavin Newsom warned Sunday that the worst of the storms was yet to come.
 He said officials were preparing by activating emergency response teams and staging equipment throughout the state.
 The governor's office also submitted a request to the White House for a presidential emergency declaration.
 President Joe Biden late Sunday approved an emergency declaration in California, ordering federal assistance to supplement state and local response efforts.